Chocolate Baked Oats Without Banana

 • Nuts: Walnuts add a nice crunch to the baked oats.

-• Chocolate: I have used unsweetened cocoa powder and vegan milk chocolate chips.
+• Chocolate: I have used unsweetened cocoa powder and dairy free chocolate chips.
 Feel free to use dark chocolate chips for intense flavour.

 See the recipe card for quantities.